Posted on November 19, 2020

 Instead of partaking directly in consumerism on the biggest shopping day of the year, consider giving back to the causes you care about.
 Here at CREDO, we’re partial to our allies and grantees who fight for our progressive values, like civil rights, climate justice, economic equality and so much more.
 You can find the whole list of the organizations we support (and links to their websites) at CREDODonations.com.

-And while you’re there, you can vote to help us distribute $150,000 between our November grantees Doctors Without Borders/Médecins Sans Frontières (MSF), the National Low Income Housing Coalition, and The YEARS Project.
+And while you’re there, you can vote to help us distribute our monthly donation among our November grantees Doctors Without Borders/Médecins Sans Frontières (MSF), the National Low Income Housing Coalition, and The YEARS Project.

 Write Letters to Georgia Voters